gerardpc/python-course/docs/sections/python_libraries/sklearn/sklearn_time_series.md

 cross_val_score(model, X, y, cv=tscv)
 ```

+!!!note
+    We can also use the `TimeSeriesSplit` with the `GridSearchCV` and `RandomizedSearchCV` functions in a similar
+    way.

 ### Models for time series forecasting

 As mentioned before, Scikit Learn does not contain any of the classical time series models, but